How to Force a Sale of Co-Owned Property in New York (Partition Action)

-The defendants (the other co-owners) are served with the summons and complaint.
-They have 20 to 30 days to answer depending on the manner of service.
-If no answer is filed, the plaintiff can take a default judgment.
-If an answer is filed, the case proceeds through discovery and motion practice.
-In most partition cases, the defendants do not really contest the right to partition — they may want a sale themselves or may simply be unable to fight it.
-The contested issues are usually the ownership shares, the accounting between owners, and the mechanics of the sale.
+The defendant co-owners are served and have 20 or 30 days to answer, depending on the manner of service.
+If no answer is filed, the plaintiff can seek a default.
+In most partition cases, the defendant does not seriously contest the right to partition — the right is too well-established.
+The real fights are over ownership shares, the accounting between owners, and the mechanics of the sale.

 Partition in Kind vs. Partition by Sale